barelyhuman/baadal/docs/setup.md

 docker-compose down -v
 ```

-Post this, you should now be able to open up `localhost:8080` in your browser and be greeted with an Adminer interface that provides you access to the database inside the docker container.
+Post this, you should now be able to open `localhost:8080` in your browser and be greeted with an Adminer interface that provides you with access to the database inside the docker container.
 The database is exposed so you can contruct a database url assuming you have it setup locally.

 Check the `docker-compose.yml` in the cloned repo above to see the password and username to create a database url for use with prisma